itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * If you focus on the hurt, you will continue to suffer.
 If you focus on the lesson, you will start to grow. #Advice #Pain #Success #Motivation
 * A good husband makes a good wife. 🤣😂 #funny
 * In the end, all I learned was how to be strong alone. #Strong #Moral #Life
-* When your happiness depends on what is happening outside of you, constantly you live as a slave to external situation. #Happiness
 * Sometimes it is better to remain silent and smile! :) #Silence #Smile #Advice
-* One Step Back Doesn't Mean You Are Defeated It Just Means That You Will Take The Same Step Forward Again But Wiser This Time. #Motivation #Optimism #Success
 * Opportunities are never lost, they are always taken by the people who are READY! #Success #Opportunity #Motivation
 * Through hard times your character is born! #Challenges #Motivation #Character
-* No one is to blame for your future situation but yourself. #success #selfrealization #advice
+* No one is to blame for your future situation but yourself. #success #SelfRealization #advice
 * There are hidden blessings in every struggles. #Motivation #Challenges
-* We are not given a good life or a bad life.
-We are given a life.
-It's up to us to make it good or bad. #Life #Experience
-* If our character shapes our destiny, Our habits shape our character. #character #destiny
 * Listen without defending, Speak without offending. #advice #listen
-* Happiness comes when it is most unexpected! #Happiness
 * Successful people always have two things on their lips - Silence and Smile.
 Smile to solve the problems and the Silence to avoid the problems. #success #advice #smile #silence
 * When we don't accept other's SUCCESS, it becomes JEALOUSY & when we accept it, it becomes INSPIRATION.
 ACCEPTANCE is the key to handling life well. #Acceptance #Success #Attitude
 * Think of the things that make you happy, Not the things that make you sad; Think of the fine and true in Mankind, Not its sordid side and bad. #Human #Life #Optimism
-* CHANGE what you can.
-ACCEPT what you can't change.
-IGNORE what you should.
-FORGET what is past.
-REMINISCE good memories.
-CHERISH happy moments.
-ENJOY your today. #Advice #Motivation #Life
 * Pain is a sign that you are ALIVE, Problem is a sign that you are STRONG, Prayer is a sign that you are not ALONE! #Problems #Hope #Optimism #Motivation
-* The search for happiness is the main reason for unhappiness.
-Accept the life as it comes, you will find happiness in every moment. #Acceptance #Happiness #Life
-* Everything happens for a reason.
-Don’t question it, trust it. #Life #Challenges #Advice
 * We suffer more often in imagination than in reality. #imagination #challenge
 * Believe in being strong when everything seems to be going wrong.
 Consider happy people as the prettiest people.
 Believe that tomorrow is another day and truly believe in miracles. #Challenges #attitude #Motivation
-* Discover yourself, otherwise you have to depend on other people's definition who don't know themselves. #yourself #motivation #selfesteem
 * Any relationship in life should be like needles of the clock, no matter if one is faster or slower all it matters is to be connected. #relationship #people
 * At the end of life , what really matters is not what we bought but what we built; not what we got but what we shared; not our competence but our character ; and not our success, but our significance.
 Live a life that matters. #livethelife #motivation #inspiration
-* Do not over analyse, just enjoy the experience Live one day at a time.
+* Do not over analyze, just enjoy the experience Live one day at a time.
 Whatever you are going through only be an observer.
 That helps to stay involved and unaffected at the same time.
 Because everything past is just a story in your head!
 The pain or happiness anyway doesn't last long. #Life #Challenges
-* Go confidently in the direction of your dreams.
-Live the life you have imagined. #Life
-* A wise person knows there is something to be learned from everyone. #Wise #Lessons
-* Don't give up on the person you want to become! #Challenges #Motivation
 * Time is still the best healer, forgiveness is still the best painkiller, and God is still the best healer. #forgiveness #time #god
-* The best things in life are mostly beyond the eyesight; They're most often felt from the heart! #experience #life
 * Strive to always push forward, one foot in front of the other.
 To learn.
 To GROW. #motivation
-* Don't get caught up in the shackles of comparison. #comparsion #attitude
+* Don't get caught up in the shackles of comparison. #comparison #attitude
 * -- The opportunity to lead by example and inspire others to greatness with our own actions. #tobemodified
-* Every day we are gifted with the opportunity to WAKE UP...
-* "Be a writer of your life and reader of your mind.
-The more you know yourself, the less you need approval of others." #attitude #life
 * God’s delays are not God’s denials. #god #denial #patience #motivation
 * Don't let something tear you down.
 Instead, allow it to help you move on to something better. #motivation #challenges
-* If you wouldn't like it done to you, don't do it to others! #people #experience
-* Before you assume, learn the facts.
-Before you judge, understand why.
-Before you hurt someone, feel.
-Before you speak, think. #life #experience
 * Happiness is like a butterfly, the more you chase it, the more it will evade you, but if you notice other things around you, it will gently come and sit on your shoulder. #happiness
 * There are no limits to what you can accomplish , except the limits you place on your own thinking. #success #attitude #motivation
 * Problems never stay long, they just put the signature in the experience book of your life and move on. #problems #experience #motivation